day8/re-frame/docs/Flows.md

 `event handlers` yield `effects`.
 Typically, they yield a `:db` effect, causing a new value of `app-db`.
 But first, re-frame updates your `:db` effect by running each registered `flow`.

 !!!
-Note: "Caution: implicit behavior ahead"
+Note "Caution: implicit behavior ahead"
     Here, the tradeoff becomes clear.
 A `flow` can change `app-db` implicitly.
     This means the `:db` effect which you express in your event handlers may not match the actual `app-db` you'll get as a result.